telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/change-datepicker-value-from-another-datepicker.md

 ---
 title: Change DatePicker Value from Another DatePicker
 page_title: Change DatePicker Value from Another DatePicker | Kendo UI Grid
-description: "Learn how to change a DatePicker value from another DatePicker in the Grid"
+description: "Learn how to change a DatePicker value from another DatePicker in the Grid."
 slug: howto_change_datepicker_value_from_another_datepicker_grid
 ---